redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Adding location tracking

-We're getting toward the end of the tutorial here, but before we go, I'd like to add that loaction tracking piece that I mentioned way back in the begining.
+We're getting toward the end of the tutorial here, but before we go, I'd like to add that location tracking piece that I mentioned way back in the beginning.
 These next bit of code should be easily understood.
 Add a new file called `location-router.js` in the `routers` folder:

 ```javascript
 import { Router } from 'express'